typesense/typesense-website/new-site/docs-site/README.md

 ## To write documentation for a new version:

-1. Add version number to `themeConfig.typesenseVersions`
+1. Add version number to `../typesenseVersions.js`
-1. Update latest version in `themeConfig.latestTypesenseVersion`
 1. Clone the latest version directory and make edits to it.
+1. Deploy both main site and docs site

 ## Layout